Ab initio study of time-dependent dynamics in strong-field triple ionization: Abstract

 \section{Abstract}

-An {\it ab initio} analysis of strong field three electron ionization in a restricted dimensionality model reveals the dynamics of the ionization process and the dominant channels for double and triple ionization.
-The obtained ionization yields qualitatively agree with experimental results for Ne when volume averaging is taken into account.
-Attention is paid to spin resolved ionization channels and rates affected strongly by the Pauli principle.
+An {\it ab initio} analysis of strong field three electron ionization in a restricted dimensionality model reveals the dynamics of the ionization process and the dominant channels for double (DI) and triple ionization (TI).
+Simulations using wave functions that respect the Pauli principle show that the most likely channel is a sequence of single ionization (SI) and DI, while direct TI has a much lower probability.
+The dominant DI process has the highest probability for a singlet of up and down spin electrons.
+The results demonstrate the significance of the Pauli principle for the selection of dominant path ways in ionization and possibly other many electron processes in strong fields.

-Study of ionization under the influence of intense laser pulses has a long history.
-Already in the eighties experiments on many-electron ionization \cite{Huillier83,Luk85,Larochelle98} suggested that processes in which several electrons are removed sequentially or simultaneously should be distinguished \cite{Geltman85}.
-Despite the huge progress in theory and computer power, a full {\it ab initio} computation of ionization processes remains limited to the case of two-electron atoms (helium) studied by Ken Taylor's group \cite{Dundas99,Taylor03,Parker00,Emma11} see also Refs. \cite{Feist08,Pazourek12}.
+Ultrashort attosecond pulses enable {studies} of fundamental aspects of the interaction between radiation and matter \cite{Krausz09,Calegari16,Ciappina17}.
+The generation of very high harmonics {in the process} is a key to the shaping of pulses and the realization of table-top sources of high frequency coherent radiation \cite{Popmintchev2010} that may compete with complex synchrotron or free electron laser sources \cite{Bozek2009}.
+High intensity pulses can also result in multiple ionization, typically assisted by strong interactions between the escaping electrons \cite{Huillier83,Luk85,Larochelle98}.
+Recently, the combination of both aspects, higher harmonic generation and multi-electron effects, has moved into focus \cite{Abanador18}.
+While there is an obvious need to study the strong-field multi-electron processes, a full {\it ab initio} computation remain limited to the case of two-electron atoms (helium) at high frequencies, as studied by Taylor's group \cite{Dundas99,Taylor03,Parker00,Emma11}, see also Refs. \cite{Feist08,Pazourek12}, despite the huge progress in theory and computer power.